vishrutkohli/mailman3/src/mailman/rest/docs/membership.rst

 Paginating over member records
 ------------------------------

-Instead of returning all member records at once, it's possible to return the as pages.
+Instead of returning all the member records at once, it's possible to return them in pages by adding the GET parameters ``count`` and ``page`` to the request URI.
+Page 1 is the first page and ``count`` defines the size of the page.

     >>> dump_json(
     ...     'http://localhost:9001/3.0/lists/ant@example.com/roster/member'